STOCKS NEWS EUROPE-UK small caps flat at the open

-The FTSE Small Cap index is steady in early deals, slightly outperforming a 0.1 percent fall on the FTSE 100, while the FTSE 250 adds 0.3 percent.
+The FTSE Small Cap index is steady in early deals, outperforming a 0.9 percent fall on the FTSE 100 and FTSE 250.

-Cove Energy rises more than 25 percent as Royal Dutch Shell makes an agreed 992.4 million pounds ($1.6 billion) bid for the Mozambique-focused company, offering a full price to open up a new gas frontier for the Anglo-Dutch oil major in East Africa.
+Aminex gains more than 14 percent after the explorer makes a Gas discovery at the Ntorya-1 exploration well in the Ruvuma basin onshore in Tanzania.

-Mucklow falls 8.3 percent as Peel Hunt cuts its rating on the firm to "sell" from "hold" on valuation grounds.
+CareCapital sheds 16 percent after a placing of 72 million shares shares at 1.5 pence per share, the net proceeds of which will be used to provide additional resources to capitalise on opportunities in the cancer diagnosis and treatment market.

 Reuters messaging rm://david.brett.thomsonreuters.com@reuters.net